-All educational chairmen are expected to work together to integrate their programs of work when possible.
-This educational focus deals with developing a strong leadership base for the organization and community.
-In doing so the chairman will strengthen our community outreach efforts and increase the scholarships.
-The chairman should take the following into consideration when planning the program of work:
+All Educational Chairmen within our KEHA organization are expected to work together to integrate their programs of work and other community projects where possible.
+Our educational focus deals with developing a strong leadership base for the organization and community.
+By doing this we will strengthen our community outreach efforts and increase the application and use of our scholarships.

+All chairmen should take the following ideas into consideration when planning their own programs and projects.